IMPORTANT UPDATE NOTICE:

-Ranui Community House will be closed from 21st September through to Early 2016 for a complete refurbishment
+Ranui Community House is closed through to Early 2016 for a complete refurbishment.

 History of Ranui Community House.